 Professor E. Gadd notes that his Poltergust 3000 is almost indestructible in Luigi's Mansion.

 Certain buildings in the Fallout universe, considering what they had to have survived.
 During the development of Fallout 3, Bethesda ran simulations to see what buildings in the D.C. area would survive a nuclear holocaust in Real Life.
 The answer: none of them.
 So they fudged it.

 Bedrock in Minecraft is immune to explosions of every size and cannot be mined with any tool.
 Only in creative mode can it be removed in any way.
-Obsidian, too, is immune to explosions and can only be removed with a diamond pick, or by spending almost a minute to remove a single block.
+Obsidian, too, is immune to explosions and can only be removed with a diamond pick, or by spending over four minutes to remove a single block.

 Porky's Absolutely Safe Capsule in Mother 3 is just that, Absolutely Safe.
 Nothing the main characters do can damage it, and the battle is declared over after two turns.
 And additionally, not even Porky himself can do anything to the capsule, or even exit it for that matter.
 In other words, he's stuck in it forever.

 Played for laughs in Pokémon Black and White.
 Bianca accidentally destroys everything in your bedroom the first time you battle her.
 Your Nintendo Wii isn't even scratched.

 Using Samus's scan visor on particularly large and grey Galactic Federation crates in Metroid Prime 2: Echoes tells her that they are made from "the strongest metals in the cosmos and cannot be destroyed".